Jabarirose/DNSC-6330---Responsible-Machine-Learning/README.md

 Figure 1.
 Correlation heatmap for input features.

 ### Ethical Considerations

+NOTE: only place your might write a short paragraph

 * **Describe potential negative impacts of using your group’s best remediated model:**
   - Consider math or software problems